got-nil/.github/profile/README.md

 GotNil is a Garrys Mod development group made by a group of friends wanting to bring new player focused experiences/systems to gmod to allow our playerbase greater control and impact on the in game world around them.

-Currently we're working on a fully custom **CityRP** 🏙️ server.
-There is no release estimate/date yet.

 ## Our Team

 - 📝 **[morgverd](https://github.com/morgverd)** - A backend developer focusing on networking and external systems using PHP.